CRH

 -

-- Septum
+- Amygdala141

-- The CRH-1 receptor in the medial septum appears to mediate memory difficulties (more so in male than in female rats).
-CRH at the CRH-1 receptor in the medial septum mediated problems in retrieval but not in object recognition.
+- The CRH-1 receptor in the medial septum appears to mediate memory difficulties (more so in male than in female rats).17 CRH at the CRH-1 receptor in the medial septum mediated problems in retrieval but not in object recognition.

-Ventral tegmentum (VTA)
+- Ventral tegmentum (VTA)16

-- Nucleus striae terminalis
+- Nucleus striae terminalis1

-- Paraventricular hypothalamic nucleus (PVN)
+- Paraventricular hypothalamic nucleus (PVN)1

 In a differentiating study on mice, it was found that CRH via CRH1 receptors